H.R. 7396: Native American Entrepreneurial Opportunity Act

 The bill relies on Small Business Act section 8(a) definitions for Indian Tribes and Native Hawaiian Organizations and ties the new office to contracting support.

-This SBA page covers counseling, training, and related entrepreneurial development assistance that the proposed office would help Native communities access.
+Covers the counseling, training, and entrepreneurial development assistance (SBDCs, SCORE, WBCs) that the proposed office would help Native communities access.

-The bill repeatedly references capital access, and this SBA loans hub is the main official entry point for financing programs the office would help navigate.
+The bill repeatedly references capital access, and this SBA loans hub is the main official entry point for the financing programs the office would help businesses navigate.

-Official U.S. Code page for the Small Business Act, which H.R.
-7396 would amend by adding a new section on the Office of Native American Affairs.
+Official U.S. Code text of the Small Business Act, which H.R.
+7396 would amend by inserting a new section establishing the Office of Native American Affairs.

 H.R.
 7396 Common Questions